AvisoNovate/rook/docs/nested.rst

                                        :nested {"/:hotel-id/rooms" 'org.example.rooms}}}
                            nil)

-In this example, the outer namespace is mapped to ``/hotels/`` and the nested rooms namespace is mapped to ``/hotels/:hotel-id/rooms`` ... in other words, whenever we access a room, we are also providing the hotel's id in the URI.
+In this example, the outer namespace is mapped to ``/hotels`` and the nested rooms namespace is mapped to ``/hotels/:hotel-id/rooms`` ... in other words, whenever we access a specific room, we must also provide the hotel's id in the URI.

-Instead of providing the namespace, a namespace definition is provided, which includes the namespace and nested namespaces are packaged together.
-(being able to just provide the namespace is a convenience).
+:nested is just a new mapping of paths to namespaces under ``/hotels``; the map keys are extensions to the path, and the values can be namespace symbols or nested namespace definitions.

 Namespace Inheritance
 ---------------------

 Nested namespaces may inherit some data from their containing namespace:

-* :arg-resolvers - a map from keyword to argument resolver factory
+* :arg-resolvers - a map from keyword to :doc:`argument resolver factory <arg-resolvers>`

-* :interceptors - a vector of interceptors
+* :interceptors - a vector of :doc:`Pedestal interceptors <interceptors>`

-* :constraints - a map from keyword to regular expression, for constraints
+* :constraints - a map from keyword to regular expression, for path parameter constraints

 These options flow as follows: